petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

 ## Install Liferay

-Specify the properties Liferay needs to connect with Elasticsearch, then run the Liferay container.
+Specify the properties Liferay needs to connect with Elasticsearch; then run the Liferay container.

 1. First populate the Elasticsearch 7 configuration file.
 Create the file `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config`: